About Manuel Antonio, Costa Rica

 Costa Rica is famous for its wide range of amazing natural surroundings and stunning landscapes.
-It has something to offer to everyone – from the nature lovers to seekers of thrills and adventures, from hikers to fishing lovers, and from explorers of rainforests to rafters of white water.
+It has something to offer to everyone – from the nature lovers to seekers of thrills and adventures, from hikers to fishing lovers, and from explorers of rainforests to white water rafters.

 Among the tourist destinations in Costa Rica, Manuel Antonio deserves special attention for its green forests, vivid landscapes, and monkeys swinging in the trees.
-The Caribbean blue waters and the hills covered with jungles make the charming buffs a photo ready backdrop.
-For any outdoor enthusiast, the Manuel Antonio offers a list of adventures to satisfy their taste and preferences.
+The Pacific blue waters and the hills covered with jungles make the charming buffs a photo ready backdrop.
+For any outdoor enthusiast, Manuel Antonio offers a list of adventures to satisfy their taste and preferences.

-A visit in Manuel Antonio cannot be thought of without a trip to Manuel Antonio National Park.
-The park’s diverse plant and animal life make it one of Costa Rica’s most visited parks.
+A visit in Manuel Antonio cannot be thought of without a tour to Manuel Antonio National Park.
+The park’s diverse flora and animal life make it one of Costa Rica’s most visited parks.
 Forbes Magazine ranked Manuel Antonio National Park as one of the world’s most beautiful parks.